Mataatua te Waka

-John has spent many years teaching a diverse range of people from all walks of life.
+He has spent many years teaching a diverse range of people from all walks of life.
 A gentle spirit with a natural way with people, he has taught in prisons, schools and on marae.

-He has sold his work worldwide and exhibited in Japan.
+His has sold his work worldwide and exhibited in Japan.

 In 1992 MP Whetu Tirikatene-Sullivan presented John with the Queen’s Medal for Service to New Zealand in recognition of his work.
 John also won the Kelliher Art Award.

 During 1992 – 1995 John completed a contract with Christchurch Polytechnic to carve for Te Mātauranga Māori, the Department for Māori Studies.
 These Poupou are of a massive size and height, the smallest being over three metres high.
 He carved these while standing upright on scaffolding.